awslabs/sagemaker-debugger/docs/tensorflow/examples/mnist.md

 # MNIST Example
 We provide an example script `mnist.py` which is a Tornasole-enabled TensorFlow training script.
 It uses the Estimator interface of TensorFlow.
-In this document we highlight how you can set training and evaluation modes for Tornasole.
+In this document we highlight how you can set training and evaluation modes for smdebug.
 This will allow you to distinguish between training and evaluate steps and analyze them independently.

 ## Integrating Tornasole